agude/agude.github.io/_drafts/2019-04-15-python_patterns_total_ordering.md

 title: "Python Patterns: @total_ordering"
 description: >
-  Your classes can make use of the rich Python comparison operators just like the default classes.
-Here I'll show you how to do it even easier.
+  Your classes can make use of the rich Python comparison operators just like the built-in classes.
+Here I'll show you how to do it while minimizing boilerplate.
 image: /files/patterns/biologia_centrali_americana_coronella_annulata.jpg
 image_alt: >
   A drawing of a red, black, and yellow milk snake.